 After all, it's been five years -- 2007, if you're into counting numbers -- since the former sleepy fishing port of Macau surpassed Las Vegas as the world leader in gambling revenue.

-Still, the former Portuguese colony doesn't have the glam image of other gambling capitals.
+Still, the former Portuguese colony in southern China doesn't have the glam image of other gambling capitals.
 To compensate for its somewhat dowdy reputation, Macau has responded in recent years by building ever-bigger, ever-shinier hotels and casinos.
 But the best of Macau isn't all about risk and renovation.

 Like Vegas, Macau has added slick, family-friendly shows to its arsenal of attractions.